 United Arab Emirates (UAE)

-The UAE stands out in 2025 as one of the most entrepreneur-friendly countries for global founders.
-With its 0% personal income tax, corporate-friendly free zones, and expanding digital infrastructure, it has become a magnet for high-growth startups, remote companies, and international investors.
+The UAE stands out in 2026 as one of the most entrepreneur-friendly destinations on the planet for global founders.
+Zero personal income tax, corporate-friendly free zones, and a rapidly expanding digital infrastructure have turned it into a magnet for high-growth startups, remote companies, and international investors who know what they’re doing.

 • 100% foreign ownership in most business activities